 While moving abroad means losing friends back home, it also allows you to form lifelong friendships.
 Living abroad bonds and you will laugh about your early misadventures in a new country with your group of friends years later.

 Getting injured or sick is different if you can only call your Family

 No one ever wants to hurt themselves, but it happens every now and then.
 And let me tell you that this is a downside of moving to the other end of the world.
 As independent individuals, few of us want to have to rely on friends too much, so it is always easier if one’s family is close.
 Asking family members for help is easier and it feels less like disrupting their life.

 I think most of us have had our mom make us soup when we are sick and it is hard not to get used to that loving care.
 And despite all progress in logistics, it is highly unlikely that our loved one can send us the food of our childhood once we have moved abroad.

 Getting injured while living abroad can also make you feel lonely.
 Especially if you are unable to join group activities for a while.
 Something as simple as a broken leg can make you feel cut off from those around you.

 If you and your group of friends made plans before you hurt yourself, they will and should still do the things without you.
 And sometimes that means you only get to see pictures of the glow worms in an old tunnel that you really wanted to see instead of going there with friends.

-Luckily the situation resolves itself as the injury heals, but for a while it can cut off a large part of face to face interaction you are used to.
+Luckily the situation resolves itself as the injury heals, but for a while, it can cut off a large part of the face-to-face interaction you are used to.

 And if you are like me, you will still be slightly annoyed at yourself because you missed the glow worms after you broke your knee while surfing.